nagix/mini-tokyo-3d/docs/developer-guide/integration.md

 </head>
 ```

 Within the `<body>` element of the same HTML file, add an HTML element with an `id` (a `<div>` element in the example below), and write JavaScript code to create a Map instance in the `<script>` element.
 Specify the `id` of the HTML element to `container` of the `options` object passed to the constructor.
-In addition, specify the Mapbox access token obtained in the above step to `accessToken`, and the access tokens for Public Transportation Open Data Center and Open Data Challenge for Public Transportation 2024 to `secrets`.
+In addition, specify the Mapbox access token obtained in the above step to `accessToken`, and the access token for Public Transportation Open Data Center to `secrets`.

 ```html
 <body>